-If you are aged 10 to 21 and your teacher considers that you are of grade 3 standard or above, come to one of our Recorder Days around the country for a taste of what it is like to play in a Recorder Orchestra with professional conductors and tutors.
+If you are aged 8 to 25 and your teacher considers that you are of grade 3 standard or above, come to one of our Recorder Days around the country for a taste of what it is like to play with people of a similar age and standard with professional conductors and tutors.
 You will find out what NYRO is all about and will very likely make new recorder playing friends.
 Recorder teachers are also welcome at our Recorder Days.

-For the Summer Course our tutors hold auditions around the country at rhe Recorder Days and at the Easter Course.
-They will judge which orchestra you are best suited to: NYRO for grade 8 and above or NYTRO for grade 5 and above.
-During the week-long course a few outstanding players will be selected for BlockWork, the one-to-a-part chamber orchestra.
-You will practice technique and music in sections and also in the performing groups; NYRO, NYTRO, BlockWork and Sinfonia, which is made of the members of NYRO and NYTRO who are not in BlockWork.
+For the Summer Course our tutors will split players into groups according to ability and experience.
+You will practice technique and music with all course members and also in your groups.
 There will be free time for relaxing and socialising, a student concert, when you may contribute a musical or non-musical item, a tutor concert and the ever-popular NYRO ceilidh.
 On the last day there will be a public concert, recorded professionally.

 Applications are welcomed from overseas players.

 Remember, if you think you cannot afford the fees, help may be possible.
-Our parent body, the Society of Recorder Players, has the SRP Walter Bergmann Fund to assist young recorder players.
+For example, the Society of Recorder Players has the SRP Walter Bergmann Fund to assist young recorder players.